 Ever wanted to execute a piece of code only if some condition is true?
 Ever desired of executing a piece of code over and over again, automatically?

-What you're willing for is in short controlling the flow of execution of a program and this is all what this chapter is about.
-In this chapter, we'll learn how to execute code based on some condition using
+What you're willing for, is controlling the flow of execution of a program and this is all what this chapter is about.
+In this chapter, we'll learn how to execute code based on some condition using the

 To execute a piece of code upon the fulfillment of a given condition, we use the